BECOMING A STARSkate

 STAR 1-5 assessments are completed by the skaters coach and will be done on regular ice sessions, only Star 6-GOLD assessments are done in front of an evaluator and this can now be done virtually or in person.

-FOR MORE INFORMATION VISIT; https://info.skatecanada.ca/index.php/en-ca/guides/338-assessment-guide.html
+- FOR MORE INFORMATION VISIT: https://info.skatecanada.ca/index.php/en-ca/guides/338-assessment-guide.html

-Preparing For Competition
+Preparing for the Competition

 Competing is optional but most coaches feel it is important to compete even if you don’t have Competitive Stream aspirations.
 The process of preparing for competition focuses skaters’ efforts and the performance experience can improve performance under pressure both at competitions and for assessments.
 Skaters also enjoy competitions outside their club as they are exciting and they feel proud to represent their club.
 To compete, a skater must meet the age and assessment qualifications for the event.
 If a certain competition is appropriate, your coach will give your skater an application form.
 It is the parent’s responsibility to fill it out and send it to the competition registrar along with the entry fee before the due date.